veldrane/ocp-chckp-egress/readme.md

     - this annotation publishes rules for egress ip

 checkpoint.com/ingress-rules
-    - this annotation publishrs rules for egress ip
+    - this annotation publishes rules for egress ip

 ```
 example: